Wake Forest vs. Florida State NCAA Football Odds, Plays and Insights | September 18, 2021

 - Sam Hartman leads his team with 182 passing yards (182.0 per game) and has a 65.4% completion percentage (17-of-26), throwing three touchdown passes and zero interceptions.

-- Christian Beal-Smith has taken 11 carries for a team-leading 74 rushing yards (74.0 yards per game) while scoring two touchdowns.
+- Christian Beal-Smith has run for a team-leading 74 yards on 11 carries (74.0 yards per game) while scoring two touchdowns.

 - A.T.
-Perry has grabbed four passes for a team-high 81 yards while scoring one touchdown.
-He averages 81.0 yards per game.
+Perry has four catches and paces his team with 81 receiving yards (81.0 ypg) while scoring one touchdown.

-- Jaquarii Roberson has added 46 yards (on six catches) and one touchdown.
+- Jaquarii Roberson has hauled in six catches for 46 yards (46.0 yards per game) and one touchdown.

-- This season Ke'Shawn Williams is averaging 21.0 yards per game, with three catches for 21 yards and one touchdown.
+- Ke'Shawn Williams has collected 21 yards on three receptions with one touchdown, averaging 21.0 yards per game.

 Florida State Top Players

-- Jordan Travis leads the team with 130 passing yards (130.0 yards per game) and has a 47.4% completion percentage this year (9-of-19) while throwing two touchdowns with three interceptions.

-- Jashaun Corbin has churned out a team-best 144 rushing yards (144.0 per game) and one touchdown.
+- Jashaun Corbin has rushed for a team-leading 144 yards on 15 attempts (144.0 yards per game) while scoring one touchdown.

 - Treshaun Ward has rushed for 76 yards on 11 carries (76.0 yards per game), with one touchdown on the ground this year.

-- Ja'Khi Douglas has hauled in three passes for a team best 80 yards with one touchdown.
-He averages 80.0 yards per game.
+- This season Ja'Khi Douglas has three catches and leads the team with 80 yards (80.0 per game) while scoring one touchdown.

-- Keyshawn Helton has also contributed with four receptions for 53 yards.
+- Keyshawn Helton's stat line this year shows four catches for 53 yards.
+He puts up 53.0 receiving yards per game.

-- Malik McClain has 21 receiving yards on one catches, averaging 21.0 yards per game.
+- This season Malik McClain has caught one pass for 21 yards, averaging 21.0 receiving yards per game.